scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/client.rst

 Client
 ======

-The :class:`ScrutinyClient<scrutiny.sdk.ScrutinyClient>` object is the main tool to interact with the server.
+The :class:`ScrutinyClient<scrutiny.sdk.client.ScrutinyClient>` object is the main tool to interact with the server.
 The client is fully synchronous and every methods will either block until the operation is fully completed or a `future` object will be returned which can be waited for.

 .. autoclass:: scrutiny.sdk.client.ScrutinyClient

 -----

 Server interaction